Entanglement-assisted circuit knitting: Distributed quantum computing using limited entanglement resources: Resource-assisted quasi-probability decomposition

 In general, one can implement a pre-operation $\widetilde{P}$ before the state preparation.
-As a whole, one can construct a quantum instrument through
+As a whole, one can construct a quantum instrument through the following composition of quantum operations

 In a more general framework, the operation $\widetilde{r}$ is not restricted to the initial preparation of ancillary states.
-Instead, it may represent any quantum operation that can be implemented with the assistance of a suitable quantum-state preparation.
-For instance, a quantum operation $\widetilde{R} = \sum_{m}\widetilde{K}'_{m}$, constructed from the set of operators ${\widetilde{K}'_{m}}$, can be recursively employed to generate a higher-level quantum instrument by replacing the ancillary-state preparation $\widetilde{r}_{\rho}^{(\text{anc.})}$ with $\widetilde{R}$.
+Instead, it may represent any quantum operation implemented with the assistance of a suitable quantum-state preparation.